Old Mill Inn forgoes head chef for 2016, hires four local student cooks instead

 Perez hopes to eventually be a wedding/event planner, something that she says learning to run a restaurant is helping her with.
 Lopez is sure to train her on the ins and outs of both the business and cooking side of life in a restaurant, something which Lopez says Perez is a natural at.

-“She’s getting more involved in invent2016_0630_old_mill_inn-3-530x330ory, prep, setting the place up, making sure everything up to health codes,” Lopez explained.
+“She’s getting more involved in inventory, prep, setting the place up, making sure everything up to health codes,” Lopez explained.
 “The business aspect of it, cutting down costs, all that stuff.”

 “You have to have a knowledge base in order to get into this sort of career,” Perez said.
 “You gotta start somewhere, and here I am.”